Alek1414/LiquidCrystalMenu_I2C/README.md

 * `number`: Pointer to the number variable shown and/or edited
 * `end`: Text shown after the number
 * `decimals`: Number of decimals shown of the number
-* `increments`: Increments/Decrements step of the number
+* `increments`: Increment/Decrement step of the number
 * `max`: Maximum limit of the number
 * `min`: Minimum limit of the number

 ### The `sList` structure

-This structure is necerary when using a type of row with a list.
+This structure is necessary when using a type of row with a list.

 ```cpp
 struct sList